 I love the way the finished chunky knit blanket turned out and how the cables twist around each other to create a look that is so luxe and elegant.
 The yarn is super soft, easily washable and even has a little bit of a shine to it that I just adore!

 Free Blanket Sizing Guide

 Because my customer wanted 4 of these blankets and wanted them all a little bit different and special, I used different colors to make the borders of each blanket on two sides and matching jumbo tassels on the other two.
 I also purchased some iron-on names in the same colors to personalize each blanket.
 I loved the idea of custom throws like this as Christmas gifts, and once I finished the first one, the rest were done much more quickly.
 Each blanket took me about 10 days each to complete, then I just had to block them!
-You can make these blankets any size you like with the blanket sizing guide above.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

 - 12 skeins of a #5 bulky yarn in MC – I used The Mighty Stitch in Cream* (136 yds/skein)